An Improved Calibration of the Wavelength Dependence of Metallicity on the Cepheid Leavitt law: Acknowledgements

 \section{Acknowledgements}

-L.B. is grateful to C. A. L. Bailer Jones, F. Ar\'enou, B. Trahin, R. I. Anderson and A. M\'erand for fruitful discussions that helped to improve this paper.
-We wish to thank L. M. Macri for providing the photometric transformations to the 2MASS system.
+We thank the referee for their constructive report which helped to improve the present paper.
+L.B. is grateful to C. A. L. Bailer Jones, F. Ar\'enou, B. Trahin, L. M. Macri, S. Casertano and A. M\'erand for inspiring discussions which helped to improve the present work.
+We thank L. M. Macri for providing the photometric transformations to the 2MASS system.
+We are grateful to V. Ripepi for providing the full list of reclassified Cepheids with \textit{Gaia} DR3.
 The research leading to these results has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (projects CepBin, grant agreement 695099, and UniverScale, grant agreement 951549).
-This work has made use of data from the European Space Agency (ESA) mission Gaia (http://www.cosmos.esa.int/gaia), processed by the Gaia Data Processing and Analysis Consortium (DPAC, http://www.cosmos.esa.int/web/gaia/dpac/consortium).
-Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the Gaia Multilateral Agreement.
-This research made use of Astropy7, a community-developed core Python package for Astronomy \citep{2018AJ....156..123A}.
-We used the SIMBAD and VIZIER databases and catalog access tool at the CDS, Strasbourg (France), and NASA's Astrophysics Data System Bibliographic Services. \\
+This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
+Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
+The results presented in this paper benefited from discussions with the International Space Science Institute (ISSI) team led by G. Clementini\footnote{\href{https://www.issibern.ch/teams/shot/}{https://www.issibern.ch/teams/shot/}}.
+This research has made use of Astropy, a community-developed core Python package for Astronomy \citep{2018AJ....156..123A}.
+We used the SIMBAD and VIZIER databases and catalog access tool at the CDS, Strasbourg (France), and NASA's Astrophysics Data System Bibliographic Services.
+This research has made use of the SVO Filter Profile Service\footnote{\href{http://svo2.cab.inta- csic.es/theory/fps/}{http://svo2.cab.inta- csic.es/theory/fps/}}.
+Some of the data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via \dataset[10.3847/1538-4357/ab1422]{https://doi.org/10.3847/1538-4357/ab1422} and \dataset[10.3847/2041-8213/abdbaf]{https://doi.org/10.3847/2041-8213/abdbaf}.\\